Blue Line (CTA): Douglas branch

 The Douglas branch was once operated as part of the Blue Line.
 On April 28, 2008, the CTA eliminated Blue Line service on the Douglas branch, having been replaced by the Pink Line.
 The Loomis ramp that connects the Congress branch to the Douglas branch remains intact for non-revenue equipment moves as the only track connection between the Blue Line and the rest of the system.

-On April 26, 1998, the Douglas Branch lost its overnight (owl) and weekend service and began operating between 4 a.m. and 1 a.m. on weekdays only as a result of budget cuts that also eliminated owl service on several other lines.
+On April 26, 1998, the Douglas Branch lost its 24/7 service and began operating between 4 a.m. and 1 a.m. on weekdays only as a result of budget cuts that also eliminated 24/7 service on the Green Line and Purple Line.
 Congress (Forest Park) service was effectively doubled through much of the day since service frequency from O'Hare required shorter headways than what would have been left.

 While the CTA claimed Douglas branch reductions were due to low ridership, community activists also pointed to badly deteriorated infrastructure and funding shortfalls, as well as a perception that the CTA was uninterested in serving the West Side.
 On September 10, 2001, the CTA began a historic reconstruction of the Douglas Branch to repair its aging stations and tracks.
 The work was officially completed on January 8, 2005, with new elevated structures, tracks, rebuilt stations, new communication networks and an upgraded power system along the route.
 On January 1, 2005, weekend service was restored.

 Douglas branch stations like the 54th/Cermak station were once served by the Blue Line.